Year of entry2017

 - In the 2014 Research Excellence Framework (REF), more than 75% of our research outputs in Computer Science were ranked world-leading or internationally excellent.

-- We have 4 modern computing laboratories in the Department, with a total of 133 workstations.
-The labs have projection facilities and are air-conditioned.
-Software, which runs on a range of platforms including Unix, Windows and Linux, includes:
+- We have four modern computing laboratories in the Department, with a total of 133 workstations.

 - The local area network is a switched gigabit/10gigabit ethernet.
 The Department and College computers are connected to the SuperJANET academic network via the London Metropolitan Network.
 Departmental computer services and networks are managed and supported by the Department's .